View your Shopping Cart

 The Allnatt diamond is a 101.29-carat, cushion-cut, fancy vivid yellow diamond with a VS-2 clarity, as certified by the Gemological Institute of America.
 Fancy vivid is the highest color grading that can be given to colored diamonds in the GIA color grading scale.

 Being a fancy vivid yellow diamond, the Allnatt is without any doubt a Type Ib diamond, in which the intense yellow color is produced by nitrogen atoms scattered as single atoms in the crystal structure.
-These nitrogen atoms absorb visible light in the blue region of the spectrum, causing the complementary color of blue, which is yellow to manifest itself.
+These nitrogen atoms absorb visible light in the blue region of the spectrum, causing the complementary color of blue, which is yellow, to manifest itself.
 However the occurrence of these diamonds are only about 0.1 % of all naturally occurring diamonds, and are therefore quite scarce.

 Type Ia diamonds on the other hand, have an occurrence of almost 98 % in nature, and a great majority of natural diamonds belong to this group.
 These diamonds vary from near colorless to pale and medium yellow colors.
 Nitrogen atoms in these diamonds are found as groups of 2, 3 or 4 atoms.
 If found as groups of 2 or 4 atoms they do not affect the color of diamonds.
 However if nitrogen occurs as groups of 3 atoms, known as N3 centers, it can impart a pale to medium yellow color to the diamonds, depending on the concentration of the N3 centers.
 Usually groups of 2, 3, and 4 atoms occur together in the same crystal, and such diamonds are known as Type IaAB diamonds.

 In the list of famous yellow diamonds greater than 100 carats in weight, the Allnatt diamond occupies the 28th position.
 However, in the entire list those listed as fancy vivid, fancy intense, and canary yellow, all of which are Type Ib diamonds are only a few.
+These diamonds are Red Cross (canary yellow), Sarah (fancy vivid yellow), Tiffany Yellow (canary yellow), Mouna (fancy intense), and Alnatt (fancy vivid).

 List of famous yellow diamonds greater than 100 carats in weight